atsansone/docs-assignments/technical-writer/assignment.md

 it might have a problem.
 The last two results in the preceeding response might have an issue.

-## Check Pod for Issues
+## Check Pod for Cause of Misbehavior

-To find out why one of your pods isn't running, get details about that pod.
+To reveal the health of a pod, ask for a description of that pod with the `kubectl describe pod` command.
-To get those details, run the `kubectl describe pod` command.
+This command returns the details of the pod and its related resources like containers and storage volumes.
+It also returns the latest events that occurred with those resources.

 ```terminal
 $ kubectl describe pod apache-deployment-1370807587-fz9sd